Verb to be ESL Games, Activities and Worksheets

 ESL Verb to be Game - Grammar, Speaking and Writing: Forming and Writing Sentence, Memorising - Elementary (A1-A2) - 25 minutes

 In this rewarding verb to be game, students take on the role of someone from another country and talk about the city they are from and their nationality.
-This activity can also be used to practice countries, cities, and nationalities.
+This game can also be used to practice countries, cities, and nationalities.
 Students imagine that they are from the city and country on their identity card.
 Students go around the class using the verb to be to tell their classmates the city they are from and their nationality, according to the country on their card, e.g. 'I'm from Tokyo.
-I'm Japanese'.
+I'm Japanese.'
 The students' task is to listen and try to remember which city each student is from and their nationality.
 Next, in pairs, students write down where each person is from and their nationality using the verb to be, e.g. 'Max is from Tokyo.
-He is Japanese'.
+He is Japanese.'
 Pairs score one point for every factually correct sentence and an extra point for the correct use of the verb to be.
 The pair with the most points wins the game.

 Where are you from?
 Preview